joacoague15/AuthorsAndBooks/README.md

 <img src="https://user-images.githubusercontent.com/38045464/112891534-a3198500-90ae-11eb-9361-60f6e193778f.png" />

-1. Technology used:
+ **Technologies used:**
-2. PostgreSQL for data storage
+1. PostgreSQL for data storage
-3. Django for Backend
+2. Django for Backend
-4. DRF for making the API generic views for communication between Django and React
+3. DRF for making the API generic views for communication between Django and React
-5. ReactJS for Frontend
+4. ReactJS for Frontend
-6. Bootstrap for responsible style
+5. Bootstrap for responsible style

 **FEATURED**
 CRUD system